akelopes/bitburner_scripts/readme.md

 `run purchaseServer.js [RamPotency]`

 An automation to buy and upgrade private servers.
-It runs on a loop, initially buying servers with 8GB ram until it reachs the limit of servers.
+It runs on a loop, initially buying servers with 8GB ram until it reaches the limit of servers.
 Once the limit it reached, it will raise the ram based on the amount you can buy for all servers.
 The default maximum RAM is 16Tb `ramMaxPotency = 14`.
 I found it enough for the first phases of a bitNode.
 If you want to go higher, just run the command with the factor you want to upgrade to (game maximum being 20).